-- 1. Category select the appropriate category from the drop down list. - 2.
-Description of Project (maximum 2500 characters) - Briefly describe the basic elements of the project, including the specific technology(ies) the project will develop or implement; how they will be developed, how they will operate, the function they will serve within the legal services delivery system, their expected impact, and other similar factors.
-(Only the impact should be highlighted here; more details about the system's benefits should be provided below). - 3.
+- 1. Description of Project (maximum 2500 characters) Briefly describe the basic elements of the project, including any specific technologies the project will develop or implement, how they will be developed, how they will operate, the function they will serve within the legal services delivery system, their expected impact, and other similar factors.
+(Only the impact should be highlighted here; more details about the system's benefits should be provided below). - 2.
 Major Benefits (maximum 2500 characters) Describe the specific ways in which the project will increase or improve services to clients and/or enhance the effectiveness and efficiency of legal aid organization operations.
-To the extent feasible, discuss both the qualitative and quantitative aspects of these benefits. - 4.
+To the extent feasible, discuss both the qualitative and quantitative aspects of these benefits. - 3.
 Estimated Costs (maximum 1500 characters) This should include the amount of funding you are seeking from the TIG program, followed by the estimated total project cost, summarizing the anticipated costs of the major components of the project.
-List anticipated contributions, both in-kind and monetary, from all partners involved in the project. - 5.
-Major Partners (maximum 1500 characters) Identify organizations that are expected to be important partners.
-Specify the role(s) each partner will play. - 6.
+List anticipated contributions, both in-kind and monetary, from all partners involved in the project.

+- 4. Major Partners (maximum 1500 characters) Identify organizations that are expected to be important partners.
+Specify the role(s) each partner will play. - 5.
 Innovation/Replication (maximum 1500 characters) Identify how and why the proposed project is new and innovative and/or is a replication or adaptation of a previous technology project.
 Identify how and why the proposed project can significantly benefit and/or be replicated by other legal services providers and/or the legal services community at large.